salusinco/flutter_icons/README.md

 ## Usage

-To add an icon to your app, you simply need to import the package and the specify which icon you want to use:
+To add an icon to your app, you simply need to import the package and specify which icon you want to use, using the `FIcon` widget:

 ```dart
 import 'package:flutter/material.dart';